dasniko/keycloak-extensions-demo/README.md

 [Captcha Authenticator](./captcha) - demo authenticator in which the user needs to solve a math task and submit the result, before successful authentication.

-[MFA Authenticator](./authentication) - very simple(!!!) demo authenticator which prints a generated OTP to stdout.
+[MFA Authenticator](./mfa-authenticator) - very simple(!!!) demo authenticator which prints a generated OTP to stdout.

+[Conditional HttpHeaders Authenticator](./conditional-headers-authenticator) - condition for authenticators which will decide upon a header and given value (or negated value) if `true`/`false`.

 ## Keycloak Event Listeners

 ### Session Restrictor

 [Highlander](./event-listener) - demo event listener for Keycloak, allowing only the last session to survive (_Highlander mode - there must only be one!_), if a user logs in on multiple browsers/devices.
+_(This was for long time not possible in Keycloak ootb, thus this event listener; since KC v19(?) this is natively supported.)_

 ### Event Forwarder